al3xandr3/al3xandr3.github.io/pages/code.md

 A clojure, selenium based web crawler with a couple of variations that i found useful.
-Cov3 crawls pages with the intention of executing (javascript)tests/validations on each of the pages it opens.
+Cov3 crawls pages with the intention of executing (javascript)tests / validations on each of the pages it opens.
 The original idea of a web crawler is that given an initial page it keeps on following all links it finds in the same domain until all pages are visited.
 I added a couple of
 variations: Given a sitemap.xml it randomly samples part of it(useful for big